dsmurl/mirrorball/docs/initial-plan.md

 - Domain control approach: DECISION — Option A (API-only allowlist via `allowedEmailDomains`).
 Behavior: if unset/empty, no restriction.
 - DynamoDB data access:
   - Start with minimal helpers + Zod at edges (recommended for MVP), or adopt a library now?
-  - If library: prefer DynamoDB Toolbox for ergonomics; confirm Deno compatibility in your environment.
+  - If library: prefer DynamoDB Toolbox for ergonomics; confirm Bun compatibility in your environment.

 #### 17) Documentation deliverables (living docs per app and infra)